You are currently viewing How To Split Payments On eBay (Explained!)

 1. Using Paypal Balance & Credit/Debit Card

-To use this split payment option, simply select the PayPal option at checkout when paying for your item.
-You will be prompted to enter your PayPal information first, and then you can select the card you would like to use for the remainder of the purchase.
+You will be asked to enter your PayPal information first, and then you can select the card you would like to use for the remainder of the purchase.

-Keep in mind that not all sellers accept Paypal, so this trick will only work if the seller is accepting PayPal.
+Keep in mind that not all sellers accept PayPal, so this trick will only work if the seller is accepting PayPal.

 Also Read: Can You Sell On eBay Without PayPal (Explained!!)